livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 > Proceed on and let error flush itself out of system.
 >
 > Replication where a backup takes over after the working replica fails.
+>
+> Duplicate detection needed. (because the non duplicate message is still needed to be proecessed, but at a future normal state, we will make a checkpoint of that state and forward it to other replicas)

 ### 3.3 Upgrading

+>  Consistent replication is not the goal because the old and new replica are dissimilar pieces of software.
+Rather, continuity of operation (availability) is the goal.

 #### 3.3.1 Big Bang